kapalla/nova-laravel-pint/laravel-pint.novaextension/README.md

-Integrates **Laravel Pint** into your Nova projects for automatic code formatting
+Run **Laravel Pint** into your Nova projects for automatic code formatting